kenwalger/mia-workshop/README.md

 # heroku-jupyter

-Use this application to deploy [Jupyter Notebook](https://jupyter.org/) to Heroku.
-If a postgres database is available, [pgcontents](https://github.com/quantopian/pgcontents) is used to power persistant notebook storage.
+Use this application to deploy [Jupyter Notebook](https://jupyter.org/) or [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) to Heroku.

+This version uses the Heroku dyno's local filesystem to serve notebooks.
+This means:
+- The `notebooks/main.ipynb` included in this repository will be available when your app starts.
+- **Changes made to notebooks within the Jupyter UI will NOT be persistent across dyno restarts or redeploys.**
+- To save your work from a live session, you **must download** the notebook file(s) from the Jupyter UI.
+- To change the default notebook that loads on startup, you should modify `notebooks/main.ipynb` (or other files in the `notebooks/` directory) in your forked Git repository and then redeploy your Heroku app.

 If you want to customize your app, feel free to fork this repository.